-Electricity

-Repair category:

-Notes: The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Electricity Repair category: 2 Notes: The consumer unit is encased in plastic and modern regulations recommend metal encasement.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category:

 Notes: In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
-There appears to be a plastic gas pipe carried along the rear of the building from a neighbouring property.
-This should ideally be protected to prevent any damage to the gas supply pipe.